-The economic objective of the Core Retirement Portfolio is to achieve a sustainable 4% annual withdrawal rate, \ adjusted each year for inflation, which will last for 30 years.
-As a goals-based investment approach, the paramount objective for CRP investors is not how well the portfolio is performing on a relative basis price basis over the short-term, but rather its ability to achieve its economic goal-the distribution of income over time.
+The economic objective of the Core Retirement Portfolio is to achieve a sustainable 4% annual withdrawal rate,\ adjusted each year for inflation, which will last for 30 years.
+As a goals-based investment approach, the paramount objective for CRP investors is not how well the portfolio is performing on a relative price basis over the short-term, but rather its ability to achieve its economic goal-the distribution of income over time.

-Although CRP has performed well historically relative to its blended benchmark, the most important goal will always be how well it has performed in achieving its 4% annual withdrawal objectiveits economic goal.
-At the end of 2022, seven years since an initial \$1 million investment in CRP, an investor could have elected to receive seven annual distributions (based on a 4% withdrawal rate and 3% annual inflation adjustment) of \$40,000, \$41,200, \$42,436, \$43,709, \$45,020, \$46,272, and \$47,762-in total \$306,498 withdrawn.
-Despite this cumulative withdrawal and factoring in a maximum possible fee of 3% annually, the year-end portfolio value would be \$964,802.
+Although CRP has performed well historically relative to its blended benchmark, the most important goal will always be how well it has performed in achieving its 4% annual withdrawal objective its economic goal.
+At the end of 2024, nine years since an initial \$1 million investment in CRP, an investor could have elected to receive nine annual distributions (based on a 4% withdrawal rate and 3% annual inflation adjustment) of \$40,000, \$41,200, \$42,436, \$43,709, \$45,020, \$46,371, \$47,762, \$49,195, and \$50,671- \$406,364 in total withdrawals.
+Despite this cumulative withdrawal and factoring in a maximum possible fee of 3% annually, the 2024 year-end portfolio value would have been \$1,053,475.